 - Always wear heat resistant "woodstove" gloves.
-Protect yourself from accidentally touching hot surfaces or ceramic glass when refueling and/or servicing your wood heater. - Fully open the Bypass Damper and Air Controls before opening the Loading Door.
-Opening both the Bypass Damper and Air Control allows the air pressure in the fire-box to equalize with room air pressure and unburned volatile gasses to vent up the chimney. - Have fresh cord wood logs ready at hand.
+Protect yourself from accidentally touching hot surfaces or ceramic glass when refueling and/or servicing your wood heater. - Fully open the Bypass Damper and both Air Controls before opening the Loading Door.
+Opening both the Bypass Damper and Air Controls allows the air pressure in the firebox to equalize with room air pressure and unburned volatile gasses to vent up the chimney. - Have fresh cord wood logs ready at hand.
 Minimize the amount of time that the Loading Door remains open. - Unlatch the Loading Door and pause.
 If the draft is weak opening the Loading Door too quickly allows oxygen-rich room air to combine with unburned volatile gasses in the firebox and may cause "back-puffing" or a flash-back. - Open the Loading Door slowly.
 Pulling the Loading Door open aggressively can pull smoke into the room. - Load fresh logs carefully.
 Load wood that is cut to the correct length and split to a manageable size into the wood heater with care.
 Fill the firebox but don't overload it.
 Don't slam, jam, or force logs into the firebox.
 Damage to the Firebrick and/or the Catalytic Combustor may result. - Close & Latch the Loading Door carefully.
 Don't use the Loading Door as a battering ram to force unwieldy logs into the firebox.
 Damage to the ceramic glass can result. - Allow the Catalytic Combustor time to fully activate (500°F to 650°F) before closing the Bypass Damper.
 If it is necessary to keep the Loading Door slightly ajar to freshen the fire, never leave the room while the door is unlatched. - Reset the Air Controls.
+Close the Start-up Air and regulate the burn rate with the Combustion Air Control.